 As millions of animal mummies have been discovered of cats (sacred to Bastet), crocodiles (sacred to Sobek) and ibis (sacred to Thoth) it has led to the misconception that they were a nation of animal lovers mummifying their deceased pets.

-To understand the relationship between the gods and the animals we shall use the cults of Sobek and Bastet as an example.
+To understand the relationship between the gods and the animals, let’s turn to the cults of Sobek and Bastet.

 Sobek, the crocodile god was the son of the goddess Neith, and a symbol of the king’s power and might, a water and fertility deity, and later a primordial and creator god.